 |Nutrition Facts (per serving)|

 Bread is never absent on a Spanish table.
 It is an integral part of any Spanish meal and comes in many different forms.
 This easy Spanish bread recipe is a very basic white bread that is perfect for a beginner at bread making.
 Flour, water, salt, and yeast are about all you need to make this delicious homemade bread.

 You can form this bread into a baguette (or barra as the Spanish say) or into one large round.
 If you divide the dough even more, it can make two mini-rounds.
-From start to finish it should take you about 2 hours.

 1/2 teaspoon sugar

 4 cups (500 grams) all-purpose flour

 1 1/2 teaspoons salt

 1 large egg

 1 tablespoon water

 In a medium mixing bowl, mix the flour and salt.